csaye/minscript/README.md

-# python-clone
+# min-script
-A python clone written in python.
+A minimalist programming language written in Python.

 ## Commands